WikiDBGraph: A Data Management Benchmark Suite for Collaborative Learning over Database Silos: Acknowledgement

 {

 }

 While sample values are included to offer a qualitative indication of the data, we do not incorporate full data distributions or the entirety of the raw data.
 This approach is adopted for two primary reasons: 1) schema-level information (database, table, and column names) combined with data samples is often more directly indicative of the database's topic than comprehensive statistical distributions of all values.
 2) Processing and representing the complete data for all databases would be computationally expensive and lead to excessively large serialized representations.
+While our manual inspection confirms that cryptic metadata (e.g., \texttt{column\_1}) is rare in WikiDBGraph due to upstream curation~\cite{vogel2024wikidbs}, we acknowledge this remains a challenge in broader settings.
+In such scenarios, our graph formulation offers a natural mitigation: the semantics of opaque schemas can be inferred from the context of well-defined neighboring databases.
+We leave the empirical evaluation of this resilience for future work.

-\paragraph{Training.} We employ a contrastive learning~\cite{chen2020simple} framework to train an embedding model, $f_\theta(\cdot): \mathcal{T} \rightarrow \mathbb{R}^d$.
-This model maps serialized database schema representations from the input space $\mathcal{T}$ into a $d$-dimensional vector space.
-The distinction between positive and negative pairs, crucial for the contrastive loss, is determined by TIDs: a pair of database abstracts $(t_i, t_j)$ is regarded as a positive pair if $t_i$ and $t_j$ share an identical TID.
-Conversely, pairs of abstracts that do not share a common TID are treated as negative pairs.
+\paragraph{Training} We employ a contrastive learning~\cite{chen2020simple} framework to train an embedding model, $f_\theta(\cdot): \mathcal{T} \rightarrow \mathbb{R}^d$, which maps serialized database schema from the input space $\mathcal{T}$ into a $d$-dimensional vector space.
+The distinction between positive and negative pairs, crucial for the contrastive loss, is determined by TIDs: a pair of database abstracts $(t_i, t_j)$ is a positive pair if they share the same TID; otherwise, it is a negative pair.
 The sets of positive and negative pairs are partitioned into training, validation, and test subsets in a 7:1:2 ratio, ensuring no database overlap between partitions.